miwierzb/GoogleSearch_Cucumber_Selenium/README.md

 ```bash
 mvn test -Dtest=testClassName#testMethodName
 ```
-In case of test failure, screenshot can be found in /testExample main folder
+In case of test failure, screenshot can be found in project main folder

 ## Authors and acknowledgment
 Created by Michal Wierzbicki 12.2018